-3. Risk mapping and due diligence
+3. Risk mapping and due diligence.

 McCain Foods GB conducts due diligence on all of our suppliers before they are introduced to the supply team.
-We are now in the process of enhancing that process to incorporate specifically tailored questions designed to determine the risk of modern slavery throughout the operations and supply chains of our suppliers.
+We constantly review the process, looking at ways to enhance it and determine the risk of modern slavery throughout the operations and supply chains of our suppliers.

-There are a number of actions we take to assess and address the risks of modern slavery throughout our operations and supply chain, namely:
+There are a number of actions we take to assess and address the risks of modern slavery throughout our operations and supply chain, in FY21 we updated these to include:

-- New Supplier Evaluation Surveys, incorporating an assessment of certain aspects of modern slavery; and - Documentation updates to ensure modern slavery risk mitigation components are incorporated, as appropriate, and gaps are addressed.
+- Updated Supplier Evaluation Surveys with an increased focus on modern slavery; - Setting clear supplier expectations including through our supplier Code of Conduct; - Documentation updates to ensure modern slavery risk mitigation components are incorporated, as appropriate, and gaps are addressed; and - Updated and expanded scoring matrix to best assess the effectiveness of our due diligence.

-Future actions will be taken as follows, based on gaps identified in FY20, such as:
+Future actions will be taken as follows, based on gaps identified in FY21, such as: